1shashank-supreme/community-starter-kit/README.md

-# welcome bot: A Probot App

 DESCRIPTION PLACEHOLDER

-## This is to describe that this is for users and many others!
+This is to describe that this is for users and many others!
 *Allow others also to get over all the information!*

 FEATURES PLACEHOLDER

-## We have some important features such as:
+We have some important features such as:
 1. Sensitive data must be protected.
 2. Must not allow the restricted sites to get over.
   1. Including one which is not meant for others.